formio/formio.js/app/examples/htmlview.md

 section: examples
 weight: 12
 ---
-Not only can you view a submission as a disabled filled out webform, but you can also provide the **viewAsHtml** option, to view the submission as a HTML view.
+Not only can you view a submission as a disabled filled out webform, but you can also provide the **renderMode** option, to view the submission as a HTML view.

 ```html